 The store is a rectangle shape so that no space was lost, we came up with wedge-shaped shelves to maximise the display of the products.

-The presence of the Royal Warrant was a very important feature to keep front and centre, which is behind glass with a black weave mosaic tile either side of it.
+The presence of the Royal Warrant was a very important feature.
+Kept front and centre, which is behind glass with a black weave mosaic tile either side of it.
 Alongside this in the stone wall we put a testimonial from Oscar Wilde on the wall next to it.

 Finally…. what is your favourite Charbonnel truffle flavour?